 A keen art collector African art can be seen throughout the home, adorning the walls with vibrant colour that enliven the living spaces.
 Modern furniture pieces sit alongside locally sourced vintage pieces and those collected on her travels.
 Key furniture pieces include bespoke items designed by Tola and handcrafted in her IDesign workshop and draw inspiration from Nigeria’s traditional artistic heritage such as the intricately beaded Yoruba chairs used by royalty.

-Tola is the founder of the interior design studio and workshop IDesign, and Bogobiri House, a hotel in Lagos known for its African-themed design celebrating Nigerian and wider African art and design.
+Tola is the founder of the interior design studio and workshop IDesign, and co-owner of Bogobiri House, a hotel in Lagos, founded by Chike Joseph Nwagbogu that is known for its African-themed design celebrating Nigerian and wider African art and design.
 She started both ventures having moved to Lagos from London after 16 years in investment banking.

 The colourful theme continues with furnishings and interesting interior decor details.
 While patterns add contrast.